Who the F*** is Andrew Kennedy?

 Since the mid-noughties I’ve mainly fished alone, primarily for short after-work sessions lasting 3 to 5 hours, with the odd day or 24 hour session thrown in here & there.
 Throughout the entire learning process of my angling “apprenticeship” I have been accompanied by my very good friend Matt Liston, who you will see many photos of in my earlier articles and the odd later one.
 Matt’s a very good angler and a great thinker, so as a team we bounce ideas off each other, which continually improves our collective and individual angling abilities.
 Plus, there’s just a hint of friendly rivalry which can only be a healthy thing when it leads to us both trying to catch more and bigger fish.
 It’s rare that we’ll both have a really successful day when fishing together, usually one party completely outfishes the other!
 Fishing with Matt has taught me, amongst many things, the value of having a good fishing buddy.

-Outside of angling, I’m a husband (sorry ladies) with a young daughter and teenage stepdaughter so more and more of my free time is spent with my family.
-I’m massively into music (grunge/punk/hardcore/heavy rock/metal/sludge/doom/industrial/stoner/old-school hip-hop… generally anything heavy, loud, fast & nasty!), I’ve been to well over 500 gigs & festivals and I own enough music for about 6 lifetimes of listening!
+Outside of angling, I’m a husband (sorry ladies) with a young family, so more and more of my free time is spent with my family.
+I’m massively into music (grunge/punk/hardcore/heavy rock/metal/sludge/doom/industrial/stoner/old-school hip-hop… generally anything heavy, loud, fast & nasty!), I’ve been to well over 500 gigs & festivals in my time and I own enough music for about 6 lifetimes of listening!
 I also like to snowboard & ski, I’m a keen amateur photographer and I have a passion for wildlife, nature and the outdoors in general.

-Please take a good look around my website, have a browse and a read, hopefully you’ll find plenty of interesting features and a few handy hints & tips.
+Please take a good look around my website, have a browse and a read, hopefully you’ll find plenty of interesting features, reviews, information about free fishing events in the East Midlands and a few handy hints & tips.
 There are a number of full-on articles, along with fishing blog posts which I sporadically update with news of captures, photos, my own musings and any angling-related news I think might be of interest.

 Tight lines for now and enjoy your fishing!

 Want to know a bit more?
-View my up-to date PB list or take a look at some causes & campaigns which I support.
+View my up-to date PB list or take a look at some angling & conservation-related causes & campaigns which I support.